mnit-rtmc/iris/docs/comm_links.md

 **URI**, or _Uniform Resource Identifier_ includes a DNS host name or network IP address, and port number, using the standard `host:port` convention.
-It can also contain an optional **scheme** prefix, which can be either `udp://`, `tcp://` or `modem://`.
+It can also contain an optional **scheme** prefix, which can be either `udp://`, `tcp://` or `modem://` for [modem] links.
 If present, the scheme will override the _default scheme_ for the selected protocol.
 For example, to use the [Pelco-D] protocol over TCP (instead of the default UDP), prepend `tcp://` to the URI.

 **Poll Enabled** is a flag which can enable or disable polling.